Oops, Did I Say That? 26 Common Mistakes in English You Can Easily Avoid Making

 Example Mistake: A womans hat was left on the bus. / Two dogs use the dish.
 It is the dogs’s dish.

-Tip: Apostrophes indicate that a noun owns something.
-There are no apostrophes in the first sentence, even though you’re talking about the hat which is owned by the woman.
+Apostrophes indicate that a noun owns something.
+There are no apostrophes in the first sentence, even though it’s talking about the hat owned by the woman.

 Correction: A woman‘s hat was left on the bus. / Two dogs use the dish.
 It is the dogs’ dish.